Nico-Posateri/6502-assembly/README.md

 These projects make use of the [DASM assembler](https://dasm-assembler.github.io/) and the [Stella Atari 2600 emulator](https://stella-emu.github.io/), as well as [companion header files](https://github.com/munsie/dasm/tree/master/machines/atari2600) provided by [munsie](https://github.com/munsie).

-**In order to easily assemble the source code using DASM, add a new environment variable pathed to \dasm**.
+**On Windows 10, in order to easily assemble the source code using DASM, add a new environment variable pathed to \dasm**.
 In the CLI, navigate your directory to the folder containing the source code you wish to assemble and type **dasm "name1".asm -f3 -v0 -o"name2".bin**, where "name1" is simply the name of the .asm, and "name2" is the desired name of the assembled .bin.

 The [Gopher2600 emulator](https://github.com/JetSetIlly/Gopher2600) was also used for its debugging tools, and [6502.org](http://www.6502.org/tutorials/6502opcodes.html) proved a useful tool for understanding clockcycles and opcodes.